Dfam-consortium/FamDB/usage/append.md

 positional arguments:
-  infile                the name of the input file to be appended
+  infile                the name of the input file to be appended exclusion_file        the name of the file listing family names to be excluded

 optional arguments:
   -h, --help            show this help message and exit